onekiloparsec/QLFits/README.md

 Description
 -----------

-**Update (March 2015):** QLFits3 had some troubles displaying images.
-It was due to a bug in OSX 10.10 Yosemite (and 10.9 Mavericks).
-It has been worked around.

 QLFits is a OSX Quicklook plugin for FITS (Flexible Image transport System) files (used by astronomers worldwide to store and share their data).
 It is for OSX 10.8 and up.

 QLFits 3 is an entirely new implementation of QLFits, using the open-source projects [ObjCFITSIO](https://github.com/onekiloparsec/ObjCFITSIO) and [AstroCocoaKit](https://github.com/onekiloparsec/AstroCocoaKit) written by yours truly.